python/cpython/Doc/c-api/init.rst

    :c:macro:`Py_BEGIN_ALLOW_THREADS` and :c:macro:`Py_END_ALLOW_THREADS` macros is
    acceptable.

-   The return value is an opaque "handle" to the :term:`thread state` when :c:func:`PyGILState_Ensure` was called, and must be passed to :c:func:`PyGILState_Release` to ensure Python is left in the same state.
+   The return value is an opaque "handle" to the :term:`attached thread state` when :c:func:`PyGILState_Ensure` was called, and must be passed to :c:func:`PyGILState_Release` to ensure Python is left in the same state.
 Even though recursive calls are allowed, these handles *cannot* be shared - each